-You are in the right place and I’m happy to see you (though I wish it was under different circumstances).
+You are in the right place and I’m happy to meet you.

 I’m Kathy Giusti, a two-time cancer survivor and healthcare leader who knows what you’re going through and the best way to navigate it.